OperationCode/START_HERE/README.md

 # Welcome!
 Welcome to [Operation Code](https://github.com/OperationCode) and thanks for your interest in contributing.
-Everything Operation Code does is open source which has led us to acumulating a ton of repos.
-We understand that can be overwhelming.
-You can use this list of repos to learn what the main applications are and what languages they use.
+Everything Operation Code does is open source.
+We've got quite a few repos, and we understand that can be overwhelming, so you can use this list of repos to learn what the main applications are and what languages they use.

-## OperationCode
+## OperationCode Site
 #### Link
 https://github.com/OperationCode/operationcode
 #### Purpose
-This is the repo that contains the code that you see on https://operationcode.org
+This is the repo that contains the code that you see on https://operationcode.org.
 #### Languages
 Ruby, HTML, CSS, Javascript
 #### Frameworks